georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 The proxy can be implemented as follow:

     * try to deliver the file from the storage system by a proxy_pass call
-    * when missing try to process the image using Magento standard path /media/*
+    * when missing try to process the image using the Magento standard path /media/*
     * save the result to the storage system
     * send the file to user